joshholmes/tinycog-timer/README.md

-# Timer for Elementor
+# Tinycog Timer
-> Timer for Elementor provides a Timer and a Stopwatch for Elementor.
+> Tinycog Timer provides a Timer and a Stopwatch for Elementor.

 The Timer counts down for the number of seconds specified and the Stopwatch counts up indefinitely.
 Both start with a configurable length pre count.